jsdealy/latin/miscellae/guideToLatinConversation.md

 Farewell.

-I came, I saw, I con-
+I came, I saw, I conquered.
-quered.

-Word for word and let-
+Word for word and letter for letter.
-ter for letter.

 By way of.

 In place of.

-The terms being ex-
+The terms being exchanged.
-changed.

 By force and arms ; by
 main force.